PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

-# Receiving and displaying ambient data;
+# Receiving and displaying ambient data
 # on a Raspberry Pi 4B-4GB

 by Paulus Schulinck (Github handle: @PaulskPt)